-Here are 9 tips on how to go about it:
+Here are 10 tips on how to raise your fees:

-- Don’t let fear and limiting beliefs stop you from raising your fees.
-If you hear yourself making excuses that you know are not true, it’s probably your fears and limiting beliefs raising their ugly head.
-Some of these include, “All my customers will leave if I raise my rates,” or “I’m not worth the new rate.”
-What makes you uncomfortable about raising your fees?
+- Donβt let fear and limiting beliefs stop you from raising your fees.
+If you hear yourself making excuses that you know are not true, your fears and limiting beliefs are raising their ugly head.
+Some of these include, βMy clients will be angry with me and leave if I raise my rates,β or βIβm not worth the new rate.β What makes you uncomfortable about raising your fees?
+What’s held you back from taking the plunge?

 - Have a clear idea of where your break-even point is for profitability.
-It’s not just about what you “need” to make, it’s also about what you “want” to make.
-Decide how much money you want to bring into your personal life from your business and how much cash flow you want in your business to float new ventures.
+Start with the bottom line: how much do you need to make to reach your revenue goals?
+But itβs not just about what you need to make, it’s also about what you want to make.
+There are two revenue goals for every business owner: 1.
+How much money you want to bring into your personal life from your business and 2.
+How much cash flow you need in your business to float new ventures.
 Think big; don’t keep cutting your goals just because you feel uncomfortable with big numbers.

-- Base your fees on what the benefits and results of using your product or service are worth to your customer.
-For example, as a small business consultant and coach, I help people increase revenue and profit in their business.
-This has value to self-employed small business owners, and my fees are based on that value.
-If you can solve their problems, and if the problem is important enough to solve, then they’ll pay you an appropriate fee for that solution.
+- Base your fees on the worth of the results your client receives.
+For example, as a small business coach and consultant, I help people increase profitability and think strategically about their business operations.
+This has high value to self-employed small business owners, and my fees are based on that value.
+If you can solve their problems, and if the problem is important enough to solve, then theyβll pay you an appropriate fee for that solution.
+(Hint: it’s not just that you can solve their problems and help them achieve their goals — it’s the experience they’ll have working with you that’s valuable, too.)

 - Base your fees for services on your level of expertise.
-If your expertise level is high, if you’ve put in many years of study and have lots of experience, you’ll be able to charge higher fees than someone just starting out.
-Because of this, you might consider raising your fees annually as your skill level and experience grows.
+If your expertise level is high, if you’ve put in many years of study and experience, youβll be able to charge higher fees than someone just starting out.
+Because of this, you might consider raising your fees annually as your skill level grows.

 - Check your competitors.
 Are there people out there, with your same skill level, charging more than you do?
-Why do you think you’re still undercharging?
-If your clients typically see rates for similar services and products that are higher than yours, they make wonder why your fees are so cheap.
+Are they overcharging — or are you undercharging?
+If your clients typically see rates for similar services and products that are higher than yours, they may wonder why your fees are so cheap.
+Many people equate price with quality.

-- Determine if your product or service is a “commodity.”
-A commodity is a product or service that is the same, regardless of who is offering it.
-If you’re selling a gallon of milk, it’s the same gallon of milk that your competitors are selling.
-In commodity pricing, there’s no room for differentiation in the customers’ minds, and customers will be looking for the lowest price.
-So if you have a class called, “Copywriting 101” and your competitor has a class called, “Introduction to Copywriting,” your customers will see these two classes as the same thing, a commodity, therefore price becomes the only differentiating factor.
-However, if your product or service is unique, or your skillset and experience are different and better than your competitors, then you can charge more.
-You’d pay more for Oprah to teach you how to create your own TV show empire than someone you’ve never heard of.
+- Do they see your product or service as a βcommodity?β A commodity is a product or service that is the same, regardless of who is offering it.
+If youβre selling a gallon of milk, itβs the same gallon of milk that your competitors sell.
+In commodity pricing, thereβs no room for differentiation in the customer’s minds, and he will be looking for the lowest price.
+So if you have a class called, “Copywriting 101” and your competitor has a class called, “Introduction to Copywriting,” your customers will see these two classes as equal — a commodity — therefore price becomes the only differentiating factor.
+However, if your class is unique or better or different than theirs, or your knowledge level is more robust, or if you can make learning interesting and engaging, then you can charge more.
+(Youβd pay more for Oprah Winfrey to teach you how to create your own TV show empire than someone youβve never heard of, right?)
 Bargain basement prices often scare off potential customers because they think your product or service is a commodity they can find anywhere.
-Use good marketing, branding and copywriting to differentiate yourself from your competitors.
+Use smart marketing, branding and copywriting to differentiate yourself from your competitors.

-- Decide in advance whether you’ll raise fees across the board, or only for new customers.
-Even if you raise fees only for new customers, there may come a time when existing customers will need to have their rates increased, too.
+- Decide in advance whether youβll raise fees across the board for everyone, or only for new customers.
+You may have existing clients where you can’t raise them until the contract expires.
+You might decide to raise rates for new clients starting today and give existing clients a future deadline when rates will increase.
 Make a strategic decision about when you’ll raise your fees and for whom.

 What I find is that maaaaaaaaaaany small business owners–especially those who own service businesses–aren’t profitable to begin with, so even raising their fees doesn’t really help.